What is CapCut and how do you use it?

 Is CapCut owned by TikTok?

 You might hear people say that CapCut is owned by TikTok.
 They’re on the right track, but it’s not entirely true.
-CapCut is owned by ByteDance, which is the parent company for platforms like TikTok, and allegedly Lemon8.
+CapCut is owned by ByteDance, which is the parent company for platforms like TikTok and Lemon8.

 Naturally, TikTok and CapCut work well together.
 That’s why you’ll see CapCut promotions and ads on TikTok, urging you to download the former app to level up your content on the latter.